imihasan/customized-rmr-solver/README.md

   - An **ellipse**
   - A **polynomial fit** of empirical values obtained from **concavity compression tests**
 - **Penalty terms** in the objective function as:
-  - **Conditional penalty**: that triggers if the direction of the contact force exceedes a specified circular stability border
+  - **Conditional penalty**: that triggers if the direction of the contact force exceeds a specified circular stability border
   - **Planar penalty**: increases as the direction of the glenohumeral contact force points further away from the glenoid cavity border.
-Here, the glenoid cavity is considered as a flat plane.This plane is the plane that contains the glenoid cavity border.
+Here, the glenoid cavity is considered as a flat plane.
+This plane is the plane that contains the glenoid cavity border.
   -  **Curve penalty**: increases as the direction of the glenohumeral contact force points further away from the glenoid cavity border.
 Here, the curvature of the glenoid cavity is approximated as spherical.

  ## Musculoskeletal Model